All Episodes

 You know, I don't know.

-Yeah, you know, I I think more people are afraid of plumbers and terrorists, actually, when you think about it.
+Yeah, you know, I think more people are afraid of plumbers and terrorists, actually, when you think about it.

 You know, worried about taxes.

-Is does it seem real?
+Does it seem real?

-Does that seem like a real well let me put it this way uh I I don't know uh the neighborhood I grew up in, even the neighborhood I live in now, which is a really nice neighborhood.
+I don't know the neighborhood I grew up in, even the neighborhood I live in now, which is a really nice neighborhood.

-Um I mean this is this is th they're trying to be funny, but they're being funny at the expense of uh you know an average ordinary American here.
+So in addition now to just comparing, you know, being more afraid of plumbers than terrorists, I mean, this is this is, they're trying to be funny, but they're being funny at the expense of an average ordinary American here.

 And you had a couple of elitists here, especially Biden.

-But I don't know if you caught this, but Biden's point is that if you make over 250, you're not worried.
+But I don't know if you caught this, but Biden's point is that if you make over $250,000, you're not worried.

-You're not worried about it, because you can afford it.
+You're not worried about it because you can afford it.

-If you make over 250 grand, uh you can afford Obama's tax increases.
+If you make over $250,000, you can afford Obama's tax increases.

-You can figure people aren't worried about it.
+People aren't worried about it.

 And I'm telling you, I watched Obama today in Roanoke, Virginia, and he's not happy.